Examining the temporo-mandibular joint from a biotensegrity

 Thus, the mandibulo-stylo-hyoid ligaments are thickened sheets lying deep within the cervical fascia and that consistently connect the angles of the mandible with the hyoid bone (Shimada and Gasser, 1988); but they only function as described because of their integration within the global structural system.
-Similarly, the conventional view of the spheno-mandibular ligaments as being “slack”, when the mouth is closed ((Standring, 2005, p.
-526) should be considered in relation to the continuous tensional environment within living tissues; while the assertion that the stylo-mandibular ligaments “cannot mechanically constrain any normal movements of the mandible and do not seem to warrant the status of ligaments of the joint” (Standring, 2005, p.
-527) should no longer be accepted as a fair assessment of their function.
+Similarly, the conventional view of the spheno-mandibular ligaments as being “slack”, when the mouth is closed (Standring, 2005) should be re-considered in relation to the continuous tensional environment within living tissues; while the assertion that the stylo-mandibular ligaments “cannot mechanically constrain any normal movements of the mandible and do not seem to warrant the status of ligaments of the joint” (Standring, 2005) should no longer be accepted as a fair assessment of their function.

 On a related note, it is widely thought that the forces of mastication are exerted directly by the mandible, but this is not the case as the teeth are suspended within their sockets by periodontal ligaments, highly-collagenous tissues some 0.2 mm wide that transfer biting forces between the bone and teeth through tensional pathways.
 They also provide important proprioceptive information about the dentition and are inextricably linked with TMJ function (Pileicikiene and Surna, 2004).